mikael-johnsson/your-shopping-list/TESTING.md

 ### W3C CSS
 This project has one CSS file.
 It went through the W3C CSS validator and came back with no warnings or errors.
 ### JSHint
+This project has on javascript file.
+It went through JSHint and came back with some warnings.
+- It warns that the bootstrap variable is undefined
+- It warns that the emailjs variable is undefined
+- It warns that the sendMail variable is unused

+The bootstrap and emailjs variable are important to the functionality of the site and exist due to instructions from bootstrap respective emailjs.
+I will disregard these warnings due to eventual errors to functionality.

+sendMail is a function written properly, why this is caught by JSHint I do not know.
+I will disregard this warning.
 ### CI Python Linter

 ### Lighthouse
 ## Manual Testing
 ## Bugs